Key legislation driving responsible business

 Employers are also put on the “dirty list”.
 They are blocked from accessing public financing, and face limited access to private financing.
 Employers are monitored for two years before their name can be removed from the list.

-Status: Effective since 2004
+Status: Effective from 2004.

 Legislation: Conflict Minerals Regulation